 1:00 p.m.
 CT / 2:00 p.m.
 ET

-American Recovery Association provides a free continuing education webinar series for recovery and remarketing professionals.
-The one-hour webinar offers education about the latest recovery laws and regulations, compliance policies and industry issues.This presentation is geared towards owners, managers, employees, and field agents.
+The American Recovery Association provides a free continuing education webinar series for recovery and remarketing professionals.
+This monthly one-hour webinar series offers education about the latest recovery laws and regulations, compliance policies, industry issues, and more.
+These presentations are geared towards owners, managers, employees, and field agents.

 If you have any questions or feedback about our continuing education webinar series, please contact ARA Home Office at 972-755-4755 or email@example.com.